BrenoFariasdaSilva/AIs-API-Response-Collector/README.md

 - Visit the [Google AI Studio](https://ai.google.dev/gemini-api/docs/api-key) to get a Gemini API key.
 - Sign in with your Google account or create one if you don't have one already.
 - Navigate to the [Google AI Studio API Key page](https://aistudio.google.com/app/apikey), and with a few clicks, generate your key.
+- Gemini is free to use with your Google account.
+You can start using it right away without any additional cost, making it a good option for developers starting out with AI.

 #### 3. **Llama (Meta)**
 To access the Llama API, follow these steps: